tagener-noisu/2ch-Gallery/README.md

 ##2ch-Gallery

-An userscript that creates gallery view for russian imageboard _2ch_.
+A userscript that creates a gallery view for the russian imageboard _2ch_.

 #####Installation
 - Install browser specific add-on eg. **Greasemonkey**.